-Officers should take appropriate actions to control and restrain the individual as soon as reasonably practicable to minimize the need for longer or multiple exposures to the CED.
-As soon as practicable, officers shall notify a supervisor any time the CED has been discharged.
-If needed for evidentiary purposes, the expended cartridge, along with any probes and wire, should be submitted into evidence (including confetti tags, when equipped on the device).
+Officers shall notify a supervisor of all CED discharges.
+Confetti tags should be collected and the expended cartridge, along with both probes and wire, should be submitted into evidence.
+The cartridge serial number should be noted and documented on the evidence paperwork.
 The evidence packaging should be marked "Biohazard" if the probes penetrated the subject's skin.